 Similar to the first batch, the second batch of 6 mice was observed and recorded for some time (3 – 5 months) before discontinuing all except one most exceptional mouse.
 This mouse received a window replacement at day 83, and was imaged periodically for 11 months before terminating due to a health concern unrelated to the surgical procedure.

 The imaging period for the last batch was extended beyond what was required for the stem-cell study to more thoroughly test the longer-term limits of sustained optical quality.
 Of 5 mice, 1 mouse did not recover as promptly as expected following the craniotomy procedure and was immediately discontinued.
-All the other mice are imaged to this day, continued over 12 months.
+We observed consistent performance on long-term optical sustainability, extending over 12 months on average among the 8 windows.
+Half of these windows remain to be imaged to this day, and the rest were discontinued either followed by capillary rupture within image field or the deterioration of the health of the aged animals.

+Figure 3-a presents transfected cells surrounding the initial virus injection site that can be identified throughout the field-of view of 1.3 mm x 1.3 mm.
+In this data set, estimates of cell number ranged from XX to XX with a relatively small variation among few randomly selected days between XX and XX.

 Direct Observation of Cranial Chamber

 We periodically examined the imaging chamber condition in all implanted mice using a stereoscopic microscope.
 Degradation of the optical interface was found frequently in prototypes/procedures that preceded the one mentioned here.
 This was observed as progressive extension of a cloudy white inhomogeneous layer across the brain-facing surface of the optical insert.
-Using the design and procedures reported in this paper, this type of degradation rarely occurred.
+Using the design and procedures reported in this paper, this type of degradation rarely occurred, limited to the cases reported above in Batch 1.

 Remarkably, but not unexpectedly, tissue growth surrounding the insert was evident in all cases, regardless of window clarity.
 The tissue appeared highly vascularized, and grew from the craniotomy edge outward along the chamber floor (figure 3-c).
 This growth is a natural response to the tissue damage inflicted by any craniotomy procedure.
 The difference observed here is only that the growth does not extend under the window.
 Instead, it forms a non-adhesive interface with the vertical walls of the transcranial columns and diverges upward into the aseptic chamber, replacing the agarose filling between the optical insert and the adhesive cement covering the skull and chamber floor.
 To further investigate the structure of granulation tissue growth into the peripheral chamber areas we detached the optical insert for unobstructed observation in several mice.
 An especially gnarly example from a 6-month duration window is pictured in figure 3-d.

-Wide-field Fluorescence Imaging of Cellular Dynamics Ranging over a Year

-We regularly recorded the calcium dynamics of cells expressing GCaMP6f within same regions using epifluorescence microscope.
-Here, we primarily describe Batch 3 experiment (8 windows) which was specifically designed to examine the sustained optical quality of the cranial window to capture cellular dynamics over a large field-of-view (1.3 mm x 1.3 mm).
-The imaging sessions extended between day 4 and day 379 from viral transfection and window installation.
-Despite some cases in which we were unable to proceed after capillary rupture within image field followed by inflammatory response, imaging sessions on 3 windows are still ongoing to this day.
-Remarkably, the performance of the windows was rather consistent, and the sessions stretched over 340 days on average (figure 3-b).
-Figure 3-a presents transfected cells surrounding the initial virus injection site that can be identified throughout the field-of view.
-In this data set, estimates of cell number ranged from XX to XX with a relatively small variation among few randomly selected days between XX and XX.

-Cellular dynamics of the identified cells

-In vivo Tracking of Transplanted Stem Cells
+In vivo Tracking of Transplanted Stem Cells over Long Term